 The Manual for Smart Streets – laying the foundation for cooperative traffic management services

 The Department for Transport (DfT) has aspirations to put the UK back at the forefront of innovation in this space.
 Empowered by the Build Back agenda, the DfT want to provide local transport authorities with the knowledge and resource to make informed decisions over the infrastructure, information and tools utilised by road users on their network.

-UK drivers travel more than 300bn road miles on the UK highway network every year, an increase of 50 per cent since the 1980s.
-In this time there’s been revolutionary changes to how we capture and manage data.
+Since the 1980s there’s been revolutionary changes to how we capture and manage data.
 Mobile communications have become ubiquitous.
 Technologies like machine vision and the internet of things create a much richer picture of the world.
 Open data linked to mobile communications has facilitated multiple journey planning and management applications.
-Just as these technologies have changed how we use our time and how we travel, they will change how we manage the streets.
+And these technologies have implications for how we manage our streets.

 Despite these technological advances much of the roadside infrastructure and software to manage highway networks and information streams to road users has not significantly changed in the past three decades.
 For example, Split Cycle and Offset Optimisation Technique (SCOOT) was first installed in 1980 and still forms the cornerstone to many traffic signal operations to date.
 This approach has led to limited innovation in the Intelligent Transport System (ITS) sector with improvements typically incremental in nature.

 Henry Tse, Director of New Mobility Technologies at Connected Places Catapult said: “We are delighted to be working on this with the DfT to improve how Local Authorities look after their traffic management services.”